RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Wii/Need for Speed Undercover (NTSC-U) [RX9E69]/Codes/AI Rubberband Codes (11 Codes).md

+## AI Rubberband Codes

+Codes related to AI Rubberband from Highway Battle

+<details>
-## Enable AI Rubberband Anywhere
+<summary>Enable AI Rubberband Anywhere (Every AI)</summary>

 Enables AI Rubberband from Highway Battle anywhere (any mode/event or Free Roam).
 Two codes are included, one will affect every AI and one will only affect cops.
+This one affects everyone.
+Since it affects rival AI, they will be rubberbanding every frame and they're unbeatable.
+Use the other code below if you want it to only affect cops.

 Video explanation of the AI Rubberband behavior and the code in action: https://www.youtube.com/watch?v=2qrt8nCXslg

-<details>
-<summary>Every AI</summary>

-Affects every AI (racer, cops and few other AIs).
-Since it affects rival AI, they will be rubberbanding every frame and they're unbeatable.
-Use the code below if you want it to only affect cops.

 ```powerpc
 04022DF8 60000000